by Texas Homesteader ~

 Although we now enjoy smart phone capabilities, RancherMan & I resisted getting one for quite a long time.
 We just couldn’t justify the cost of it, including the increased cost for data usage.
 We kept saying to ourselves “I only need a phone for calls, not for text or surfing the net!”

-Yeah, they were right – several years down the road and we’re certainly wondering how we ever got by without it!
+But now several years down the road we’re certainly wondering how we ever got by without it!
 But it’s not just for fun or convenience reasons, there are several ways having a smart phone has been really helpful on the homestead.